 The playback device "hw:0" is already in use. - If you get an error message like:

 It's also possible that fluidsynth is still up.
-In that case you'll get a similar message that doesn't mention pulseaudio.
+In that case you'll get a similar message that doesn't mention pipewire or pulseaudio.
 Make sure you've quit fluidsynth.
 If that doesn't get rid of it, you might need to "pkill -9 fluidsynth".

 "Failed to acquire device name" - If you get an error message like: